mikrono/tModLoaderWiki_kr_ko/Basic-tModLoader-Usage-FAQ.md

 This issue can be caused by your antivirus or windows security settings.
 If you're using Windows Security (formerly Windows Defender) and are getting this error, then you will need to add tModLoader.exe to your whitelist, for further instructions on how to do this continue reading below.

+(If you follow the directions below and still can't solve the issue, a last resort is to tell tModLoader to save to the install directory instead.
+You can do this by creating a `savehere.txt` file in the install directory.)

 ![Right-Click and open security dashboard.](https://i.imgur.com/2Lj2Wrx.png)
 Right-Click Windows Security in your system tray and select "View Security Dashboard"